ExCiteS/geokey-export/README.rst

 - Python version 2.7
 - GeoKey version 0.9 or greater

-Please be aware that media files for KML export is only available on GeoKey version 0.10 or later.
+Please be aware that export of media files and comments for KML is only available on GeoKey version 0.10 or later.

 Install the extension from PyPI: